Manchester Digital Collections

 From 28 January 2020 to ongoing

-Partners: Dr Guyda Armstrong, Cambridge University Library, The University of Manchester Library, The John Rylands Research Institute, IT Services, The School of Arts, Languages and Cultures, Manchester Museum and The Whitworth.
+Partners: Dr Guyda Armstrong, Cambridge University Library, The University of Manchester Library, The John Rylands Research Institute and Library, IT Services, The School of Arts, Languages and Cultures, Manchester Museum and The Whitworth.

 Manchester Digital Collections allows University of Manchester academics to curate digital editions of important items from University collections, contextualising them and bringing their research on the collections to a global audience.